zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/embd-python/embd-python.md

 To illustrate using the Python Script Repository, you will define a function `build_lm1` that will fit a regression model.
 Using this function, you will then create a script named `MyLM_function`.

 1. To store a user-defined function in the script repository, it must be presented as a named string.
-Run the followng script to define the function as a string, `build_lm_str`. **Note** the use of triple quotes to enable formatting.
+Run the following script to define the function as a string, `build_lm_str`. **Note** the use of triple quotes to enable formatting.
     ```
     %python